volcano/volcano/README.md

 Update the dev database config (`fuel/app/config/development/db.php`).

-Set up file permissions and run migrations:
+Set file permissions and run migrations:

 	$ php oil r setup

+Insert a new record into the api_keys table.

+Copy the key you inserted and add it to `fuel/app/config/development/api.php` so that you don't have to specify the api_key param when testing locally.